petri-labs/mokita/tests/localmokita/README.md

 - These keys are added to your `--keyring-backend test`
 - If the keys are already on your keyring, you will get an `"Error: aborted"`
 - Ensure you use the name of the account as listed in the table below, as well as ensure you append the `--keyring-backend test` to your txs
-- Example: `mokitad tx bank send lo-test2 moki1cyyzpxplxdzkeea7kwsydadg87357qnahakaks --keyring-backend test --chain-id LocalMokisis`
+- Example: `mokitad tx bank send lo-test2 moki1cyyzpxplxdzkeea7kwsydadg87357qnahakaks --keyring-backend test --chain-id LocalMokita`

 5. You can stop chain, keeping the state with